 This report highlights Summer Jobs Connect’s second year, with briefs on direct deposit and financial education; incentive strategies; and infrastructure changes for sustainability.

 This report details lessons learned from the first year of Summer Jobs Connect, which adds financial empowerment strategies to summer youth employment programs.

 Knowing the size of the unbanked and underbanked population is helpful in understanding the needs of your local community.
 Learning which populations are at higher risk for being financially underserved can also help you design an effective and well-targeted financial access strategy.
-Users can access CFED’s data tool to download estimates of the number of unbanked and underbanked households at the city/town, county, metro area and state levels; access supplementary demographic data on at-risk populations; map unbanked and underbanked households down to the neighborhood level; and learn more about the financially underserved in your community.
+Users can access Prosperity Now’s (formerly CFED’s) data tool to download estimates of the number of unbanked and underbanked households at the city/town, county, metro area and state levels; access supplementary demographic data on at-risk populations; map unbanked and underbanked households down to the neighborhood level; and learn more about the financially underserved in your community.